Coronary Calcium Scan

 Cedars-Sinai created the SHAPE Program to help prevent heart attacks by detecting heart disease at its earliest stages.
 A coronary calcium scan performed using our 128-slice dual-source CT scanner can diagnose coronary artery disease at an early stage by taking precise pictures of the heart.
 Blocked or clogged blood arteries can be detected without the need of surgery or the injection of tracking fluids.

 A coronary calcium scan produces a calcium score that indicates the patient's level of calcium deposits.
 After taking into account such factors as age, gender and cardiac risk factors, our cardiac imaging specialists use the calcium score as a strong measure of the risk for coronary artery disease.

-A physician's referral is not required before receiving this scan, but you do need to provide the name of your physician.
-The results of your scan will be sent to your physician who will communicate the results to you.
-The physician you designate should be one you have seen within the last two years.
+A doctor's referral is not required for this scan, but we do request the name of a doctor who you have seen within the last two years.

 Left: A coronary calcium scan showing calcified plaque in one of the major coronary arteries (arrow).
 The white part of the image near the arrow is plaque.
 The white around the outside of the image forming a rough circle is bone.
 Right: A normal coronary calcium scan with no white-appearing plaque.
 The heart is the light gray mass in the middle of the image.
 The spine is the white object at the bottom left of the image.

 It is recommended that women older than 55 and men older than 45 have this test, as well as patients with these risk factors:

 - Family history of heart disease